-The red cross and red crescent are the symbols recognised and protected bγ international humanitarian law.
+The red cross, red crescent and red crystal are the symbols recognised and protected by international humanitarian law.
 The adoption of domestic measures to ensure their respect is a fundamental step in maintaining the impartiality associated with the providing of humanitarian assistance.
 Consequently, the care protection of those receiving aid is enhanced.
-The failure of a State to take the appropriate measures can lead to the misuse of the emblems and lessen the respect and confidence which they enjoy.
+The failure of a State to take the appropriate measures can lead to the misuse of the emblems lessen the respect and and confidence which they enjoy.
 In addition, the failure to suppress abuse during times of peace will contribute to abuse during armed conflict.
-This will erode the protective value of the emblems, endanger the lives of those legitimately entitled to employ them, and interfere with the care and protection of civilians and combatants alike.
+This will erode protective value of the emblems, endanger the lives of those legitimately entitled to employ them, and interfere with the care and protection of civilians combatants alike.